oschrenk/notes/oracle.md

 - `refresh on demand` means that re-creation/refreshing is done manually

+## Managment Console ##

+### To kill a long running process ###

+1. point your browser `https://<IP>:5501/em` (IP being the IP adress of the machone Oracle runs on, `5501` the default port of Oracle Enterprise Managment).2
+2. login (ask your adminstrator for the password) with role sysdba
+3. Change to `Performance` tab
+4. Under `zusätzliche Überwachungs-Links`, click on `SQL-Überwachung`
+5. Click on the particular statement, open the context menu and `close session`

 ## Helpful SQL Statements ##

 ### Show trigger on table ###